sharmasapna/topic_modelling/README.md

 ## Major drawbacks of bow.
 1. We need to create huge vectors with empty spaces in order to represent a number (sparse matrix) which consumes memory and space.
 2. It doesn't maintain any context information.
 It doesn't care about the order in which the words appear in a sentence.
 For instance, it treats the sentences "Bottle is in the car" and "Car is in the bottle" equally, which are totally different sentences.

+## Hyper Parameter tuning
+The alpha and beta parameters
+Here, alpha represents document-topic density - with a higher alpha, documents are made up of more topics, and with lower alpha, documents contain fewer topics.
+Alpha is the hyper parameter for the Dirichlet prior.
+The Dirichlet prior is the distribution from which we draw theta.
+And theta becomes the parameter that decides what shape the topic distribution is.
+So essentially, alpha influences how we draw topic distributions.
+Beta represents topic-word density - with a high beta, topics are made up of most of the words in the corpus, and with a low beta they consist of few words.